lenevdm/credit_card_fraud_detection/readme.md

 # Credit Card Fraud Detection with Deep Learning

-This project explores techniques for handling class imbalanced data in deep learning models for credit card fraud detection.
-Using the European Credit Card dataset from 2013, we systematically compare different methods for addressing class imbalance and analyze their impact on model performance.
+This project compares techniques for handling class imbalanced data in deep learning models for credit card fraud detection.
+Using the European Credit Card dataset from 2013, we systematically compare different methods for addressing class imbalance and analyze their impact on a baseline MLP model's performance.

+Metrics are tracked and logged in MLflow.

 ## Research Overview